Models of G-spectra as presheaves of spectra: Introduction

-relating the category of $G$-spectra to the category of spectrally enriched contravariant functors $G\sB\rtarr \sS$. \end{thm}
+relating the category of $G$-spectra to the category of spectrally enriched contravariant functors $G\sA\rtarr \sS$. \end{thm}

-As usual, we call such functors presheaves.
-We reemphasize the simplicity of our spectral category $G\sB$: no prior knowledge of $G$-spectra is required to define it.
+{Such functors are often called presheaves.} We reemphasize the simplicity of our spectral category $G\sA$: no prior knowledge of $G$-spectra is required to define it.

-We give a precise description of the relevant categorical input and restate the main theorem more precisely in \S1.
-The central point of the proof is to use equivariant infinite loop space theory to construct the spectral category $G\sB$ from elementary categories of finite $G$-sets.
-We prove our main theorem in \S2, using the equivariant Barratt-Priddy-Quillen (BPQ) theorem to compare $G\sB$ to the spectral category $G\sD$ given by the suspension $G$-spectra $\SI^{\infty}_G(A_+)$ of based finite $G$-sets $A_+$.
-It is crucial to our work that these $G$-spectra are self-dual.
-Our original proof (\S\ref{Atiyah}) took this as a special case of equivariant Atiyah duality, thinking of $A$ as a trivial example of a smooth closed $G$-manifold.
-We later found a direct categorical proof (\S\ref{selfish}) of this duality based on equivariant infinite loop space theory and the equivariant BPQ theorem.
+We give a precise description of the relevant categorical input and restate the main theorem more precisely in \autoref{sec:GA}.
+The central point of the proof is to use equivariant infinite loop space theory to construct the spectral category $G\sA$ from elementary categories of finite $G$-sets.
+We prove our main theorem in \autoref{sec:MainThm}, using the equivariant Barratt-Priddy-Quillen (BPQ) theorem to compare $G\sA$ to the spectral category $\GDAll$ given by the suspension $G$-spectra $\SI^{\infty}_G(A_+)$ of based finite $G$-sets $A_+$, which is a standard choice for application of the theorem of Schwede and Shipley to $G\sS$.
+The classical Burnside category of isomorphism classes of spans of finite $G$-sets leads to a calculation of the homotopy category $\text{Ho}\GDAll$ (see \autoref{hostart} below), and $G\sA$ starts from the bicategory of such spans, in which isomorphisms of spans give the $2$-cells.

+Intuitively, (algebraic) Mackey functors can be viewed as functors from $\text{Ho}\GDAll$ to abelian groups, and the result of Schwede and Shipley says that $G$-spectra can be viewed as functors from $\GDAll$ to spectra.
+We are lifting the standard purely algebraic understanding of Mackey functors to obtain an analogous algebraic understanding of $G$-spectra as functors from $G\sA$ to spectra. {Thus the slogan is that $G$-spectra are spectral Mackey functors.}

+It is crucial to our work that the $G$-spectra $\SI^{\infty}_G(A_+)$ are self-dual.
+Our original proof took this as a special case of equivariant Atiyah duality (\autoref{Atiyah}), thinking of $A$ as a trivial example of a smooth closed $G$-manifold.
+We later found a direct categorical proof (\autoref{selfish}) of this duality based on equivariant infinite loop space theory and the equivariant BPQ theorem.
 This allows us to give an illuminating new proof of the required self-duality as we go along.
-We give an alternative model for the category of $G$-spectra in terms of classical Atiyah duality in \S\ref{SecAt}.
+We give presheaf versions of a few standard constructions on $G$-spectra in \autoref{sec:Comparisons}.
+Switching gears, we give an alternative presheaf model for the category of $G$-spectra in terms of classical Atiyah duality in \autoref{SecAt}.
+An appendix, \autoref{background}, provides some background on the two model categories of $G$-spectra used here, equivariant orthogonal spectra and equivariant $S$-modules, and describes and compares the specialization of \cite{GM0} to those categories that provides the starting point for our work.

-We take what we need from equivariant infinite loop space theory as a black box in this paper, deferring the proofs of all but one detail to a sequel \cite{GM3}, with that detail deferred to another sequel \cite{MMO}.

-We thank a diligent referee for demanding a reorganization of our original paper.
-We also thank Angelica Osorno and Inna Zakharevich for very helpful comments.